madeso/bookshelf/content/books/97things/thing_60.md

 +++
-title = "News of the Weird: Testers Are Your Friends" weight = 60
+title = "60: News of the Weird: Testers Are Your Friends" weight = 60
 +++